tochno-st/sudrfscraper/README.md

 As for execution you have these search options:
 1. Result date starting from and till.
 "Result" means case is finished though there might not be a published decision.
 They are only available date params for now.
 Though I understand how important can be entry date for some cases.
 Don't use these fields if you want unfinished cases (for some reason).
 2. Text-in-Decision field.
 Obvious.
 Just don't forget info introduced in previous chapter.
 3. The main option: article.
-SUDRFScraper supports Criminal Articles, Administrative Offense Articles, Administrative Proceeding and Material Proceeding.
+SUDRFScraper supports Criminal Articles, Administrative Offense Articles, Administrative Proceeding, Material Proceeding and Civil Proceeding.
 Just don't forget info introduced in previous chapter (x2).
 Important to know: for administrative articles you should enter mosgorsud code.

 There are only two dump types supported: MySQL-table and line-by-line JSON document.